Tricky (rapper): 2011–present: False Idols, live events, Ununiform

-On 26 June 2011, Tricky appeared on stage during Beyoncé's headline slot on the pyramid stage at Glastonbury for the track "Baby Boy".
+On 26 June 2011, Tricky appeared on stage during American singer Beyoncé's historic 2011 Glastonbury Festival Performance on the pyramid stage for the track "Baby Boy".
 Partly the result of technical difficulties with his microphone, he later stated he was "mortified" by his own performance, saying, "I've never been so embarrassed.
 My body just froze".

 In April 2012, Tricky performed Maxinquaye with Martina Topley-Bird at several concerts around the UK including, for the first time in several years in his home town of Bristol.
 The concerts featured regular interruptions orchestrated by Tricky, where he brought his youngest brother, Marlon Thaws to rap on stage alongside other local rappers as well as encouraging the audience to come up on stage.
 The review of the concert in Manchester said it was "shambolic" and a "car crash" with Tricky often leaving the stage and continuously forgetting his words, leaving Topley Bird to carry the delivery of the tracks, resulting in many leaving early after repeated issues with Tricky's behaviour and shouts of "wanker" from the crowd.

 In February 2013, Tricky announced the release of a new album, False Idols.
-The album is the follow up from his 2010 Mixed Race and featured Peter Silberman, Fifi Rong and Nneka.
+The album is the follow-up from his 2010 Mixed Race and featured Peter Silberman, Fifi Rong and Nneka.
 Tricky released this statement about the album: